mattkumar/blog/content/post/2022-05-04-py-hyperlink/index.markdown

 ![pre](pre.png)

 The cells in column B contain hyperlinks for which I need to extract out the URLs.
 For example, cell B4 has the value of: `http://www.amazon.ca/`.
-This is what I need.
+This is what I need access to.

 I figured one of the existing R packages that could extract this information.
 I checked the usual: `readxl`, `xlsx`, and `openxlsx` and was surprised that none could.

 My next thought was to just have the URLs extracted in Excel, prior to reading them into R. Surely this was possible, right?
-Not without using a VBA macro.
-I gave this an honest shot and it proved too cumbersome 🤷.
+Not without using a VBA macro. 🤢 I gave this an honest shot and it proved too cumbersome.
 No thanks.

 I read that it might be possible in Python with the `openpyxl` package.
 I haven't a whole lot of experience with Python.
 I've been reading and hearing how easy it is to [use Python within R and RStudio](https://rstudio.github.io/reticulate/).
 I decided to give a go.
 Enter `reticulate`. 🐍🐍🐍